What is Transporter?

 How Many Transporters should be Deployed

 In most cases, it is sufficient to deploy only one Transporter per site.
-In large environments, where multiple source items should be processed simultaneously, multiple Transporters can be deployed to distribute the workload, for example:
+In large environments, where multiple source items need to be processed simultaneously, multiple Transporters can be deployed to distribute the workload.

-If you plan to transfer data over WAN without a VPN connection from your source site to the target site, make sure the source and target Transporters are added to the product using external IP addresses or using DNS names that can be properly resolved in WAN (so the two Transporters can connect to each other).
+If you plan to transfer data over WAN without a VPN connection from your source site to the target site, make sure the source and target Transporters are added to the product using external IP addresses or DNS names that can be properly resolved in WAN, so that the two Transporters can connect to each other.

 How Transporters are Selected for Jobs